 Our cruise consultant Dawn travelled on Marco Polo, and told us a bit about her trip: “I liked the intimacy of the ship, the staff were excellent, as was the food.”
 You can learn more about Dawn and her trip on the Marco Polo here.

-Rooms are cosy and comfortable and the décor generally has a sense of heritage which is very reminiscent of cruise lines past.
-Take a look at look at what we mean below!
+CMV’s cabins are cosy and comfortable with décor that generally has a sense of heritage; something very reminiscent of cruise lines past.
+Take a look at look at what we mean below…

-The entertainment on CMV is very laid back.
-No one will expect you to go and abseil rock climbing walls or throw yourself into sky diving simulators!
+The entertainment onboard CMV is very laid back.
+No one is expecting you to abseil rock climbing walls or throw yourself into sky diving simulators!
 Instead you can relax and enjoy the traditional cruise entertainment.

-As you’d probably expect on any cruise, there are pools and hot tubs to enjoy!
-If you’re feeling more active you can visit the fitness centre or jogging track, or if you want to relax even further then hit the spa and salon!
+As you would probably expect on any cruise, there are pools and hot tubs to enjoy!
+But, if you’re feeling a bit more active you can visit the fitness centre or jogging track (and don’t forget the spa and salon!)

 One of our consultants Michaela said: “The Spa services on board were good offering a wide range of treatments with some great offers available.”
 You can learn more about Michaela here.

-On-board facilities include plenty of lounges for you to relax in, a disco with a DJ and a library for you to browse for the ultimate peace and quiet on sea days.
+This includes plenty of lounges for you to relax in, aswell as a disco with a DJ and a library for you to browse for the ultimate peace and quiet on sea days.

 Feeling lucky?
-Then try your hand in a casino, or if you would rather relax with a cocktail, do so in one of the many bars available.
-The Captains Cocktail party when you arrive is also something you shouldn’t miss.
+Then try your hand in a casino, or if you would rather relax with a cocktail, you can do so in one of the many bars available.
+Seriously though, the Captains Cocktail party when you arrive is also something you shouldn’t miss.

 We asked our cruise consultant Alison what she thought of the entertainment on CMV and she said: “There is something for everyone with traditional ship entertainment that has dancers and singers.
 There are also live singers in bar areas and dance floors to enjoy!”
 You can learn more about Alison here.